microsoft/Windows-Camera/Samples/ExtendedControlAndMetadata/EyeGazeAndBackgroundSegmentation/README.md

 ## Getting and setting extended camera controls
 In the **CameraKsPropertyHelper** project, the ```PropertyInquiry``` runtime class containes static helper methods to set and get extended controls via serialized/deserialized byte buffers.

-### GetDevicePropertyByExtendedId
+### GetDevicePropertyByExtendedId()
 We use the method [```GetDevicePropertyByExtendedId()```](https://docs.microsoft.com/en-us/uwp/api/windows.media.devices.videodevicecontroller.getdevicepropertybyextendedid?view=winrt-20348#Windows_Media_Devices_VideoDeviceController_GetDevicePropertyByExtendedId_System_Byte___Windows_Foundation_IReference_System_UInt32__) to send a GET command of an extended control to a camera device.
 This is used to verify if the control is supported as well as to query the capabilities of the device regarding this control.
-1) We first create GET command we will send in the proper format,
+1) We first create a GET command we will send in the proper format,
 2) then serialize it to a byte buffer,
 3) then call the aforementioned method
 4) and retrieve the result for which the status indicates success of failure,